mlcollyer/RRPP/cran-comments.md

-## Submission
-This is a patch release, 2.0.4, which fixes several bugs and adds a few arguments to existing functions, and adds one new function, `mahal_dist`.

-The package, `geomorph`, is developed by the same authors as `RRPP`.
-The reverse dependency has been addressed during development of this release and any necessary changes will be concomitantly submitted.
+## R CMD check results

+0 errors | 0 warnings | 0 notes

 ## Test environments
-* local OS X install, R 4.4.1
+* local OS X install, R 4.4.0
 * win-builder (devel and release)
 * R-hub (all platforms)

-## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+This is a patch release, RRPP 2.0.4, which fixes several bugs, adds a few arguments to existing functions, and introduces one new function, `mahal_dist`.